spine/spine.github.io/contents/docs/rails_cont.md

 template: docs.jade
 ---

-This guide continues on from the [Rails guide](<%= docs_path("rails") %>), and probably isn't applicable to day to day development, but will help you with some of the more complicated aspects down the line.
+This guide continues on from the [Rails guide](rails.html), and probably isn't applicable to day to day development, but will help you with some of the more complicated aspects down the line.

 ##Stitch

 An alternative to using Sprockets for Spine integration is [Stitch](https://github.com/maccman/stitch-rb).
-Stitch has the advantage that it outputs [CommonJS modules](<%= docs_path("commonjs") %>), rather than use just simple concatenation.
+Stitch has the advantage that it outputs [CommonJS modules](commonjs.html), rather than use just simple concatenation.
 Using Stitch is beyond the scope of this guide, please see its [README](https://github.com/maccman/stitch-rb) for more information.

 ##JSON Prefixing